kiliankoe/pyqdb-api/README.md

 #### Filter by author

-`/quotes?author=Notch` returns all quotes by a random guy called Notch.
+`/quotes?author=Notch` returns all quotes by some random guy called Notch.

 `/quotes?author=Notch,Jeb` multiple, comma-separated authors are also accepted.
 This would return all quotes where both of them are listed as authors, not all of both their quotes.

-Note that the author is case-sensitive.
+Note that the author parameter is case-sensitive.

 #### Filter by rating